NDietrich/CyberChef-for-Splunk/src/cyberchef/README.md

 ```

 ## **Debug** parameter
 This optional parameter can either be set to **full** for full debug information (including the contennt of messages passed between splunk and this app, including the data from your events), or to **info** for the same information, excluding the actual data sent and received.
-The debug information is saved to a file named **cyberchef.log** in the search's dispatch directory.
+The debug information is saved to a file named **debug.log** in the search's dispatch directory.
 If you have a problem and are requesting assitance, you'll probably want to include the debug log.
 ```
 ... | cyberchef infield='inData' debug=full operation="ToBase64" |...
 ... | cyberchef infield='inData' debug=info outfield='modifiedData' operation="ToBase64" |...